 We believe it’s critically important for girls+ to see themselves represented in STEM careers, so we developed this Guest Speaker Series to offer our participants more (virtual) face time with womxn in these fields.
 These events are open to girls+ (girls & under-represented genders) who live in Atlantic Canada or Florida and meet the event’s suggested age range.
-These free events typically take place on the last Saturday of each month, are held on Zoom, and are 1 hour.
+These free events take place throughout the year, are held on Zoom, and are 1 hour.

 If you’re not able to tune in live, these events are recorded and shared on our YouTube page.